 Туре Display Type (Red) Indication

-1 On Power to relay board
+1 On Power to relay Board

 2 Off No power to relay board

-7.3 TROUBLESHOOTING TIPS
+7.3 TROUBLE SHOOTING TIPS

 Problems Possible Reasons Suggestions Transmitter low battery power Check the transmitter battery level.
 Emergency stop button activated prior to startup Prior to turning on the transmitter power switch make sure that the red emergency stop button is elevated.
-No response when Transmitter push button functions locked Initiate the Start command by rotating the power key-switch to START position. transmitter push button is pressed (Improper startup & settings) Incorrect system RF channel Check and make sure that the transmitter handset and receiver unit both have the same channel.
-Incorrect system serial number/ID code Check and make sure that the transmitter handset and receiver unit both have the same serial number/ID code.
+No response when Improper startup procedure Redo the startup procedure by holding the power key at "START" position for up to 2.0 seconds and then release. transmitter push button is pressed (Improper startup & Incorrect system RF channel Check and make sure that the transmitter handset and the receiver unit both have the same channel. settings) Incorrect system serial number/ID code Check and make sure that the transmitter handset and receiver unit both have the same serial number/ID code.
 System out of range Make sure that the startup procedure is initiated within 100 meters (300 feet) from the receiver location.
 No response when transmitter push button is pressed (Damaged hardware) Defective transmitting and receiving module Check the SQ display on the face of the receiver unit.
 If it does not light up when the push button is pressed then either the transmitting or receiving module is defective.
 First replace the transmitting module.
 If SQ display is still not lit when the push button is pressed then go ahead and replace the receiving module.
 Defective encoder board or decoder module If still no response, then replace the transmitter encoder board.
 If still doesn't work then the decoder module is defective.
 Incorrect input voltage Make sure the source voltage is set correctly.
 No AC power to the receiver Blown fuse Check for any blown fuse.
 Incorrect wiring Check input voltage connection.
 Outputs do not correspond to transmitter Incorrect output connection Check the system wiring again.
 Please refer to the output contact diagram inside this manual or on the receiver cover.